saadpasta/developerFolio/README.md

   - package.json
 ```

 2. Inside the .env file, add key `REACT_APP_GITHUB_TOKEN` and assign your github token like this.
+Check the env.example file.

 ```javascript
  // .env